 Full registration includes:

 - Two nights of accommodation (Wednesday and Thursday night) on campus in one of two air conditioned residence halls.
-All rooms are "doubles" that have been converted to single rooms for this event.
+All rooms are “doubles” that have been converted to single rooms for this event.
 Linens are included.
-Shower and restroom facilities are shared between multiple rooms. * Opening reception (Wednesday night), Breakfast (Thursday and Friday), Lunch (Thursday), Dinner (Thursday), and Boxed Lunch (Friday).
-Please note that dinner on Wednesday evening is not included.
+Shower and restroom facilities are shared between multiple rooms. * Opening reception (Wednesday night), Breakfast (Thursday and Friday), Lunch (Thursday), Dinner (Wednesday, Thursday), and Boxed Lunch (Friday).

 - NetVUE member participants - $50